Rudaq/MagicalWorld/README.md

   git clone https://github.com/Rudaq/MagicalWorld.git
 ```

-2. Install Requirements with pip or your compiler may offer to install them for you
+2. Install Requirements with pip or let your compiler install them for you

 ```
   pip install -r requirements.txt